Pre-merger sky localization of gravitational waves from binary neutron star mergers using deep learning: Introduction

-In the last three LVK observation runs, five GW low-latency detection pipelines have processed data and sent out alerts in real-time.
-These pipelines are GstLAL (\cite{GSTLAL}), SPIIR (\cite{SPIIR}), PyCBC (\cite{PyCBCpipeline}), MBTA (\cite{MBTA}), and cWB (\cite{cWB}).
-Of these, the first four pipelines use the technique of matched filtering (\cite{ShaunHooper}) to identify real GW signals in detector data, while cWB uses a coherent analysis to search for burst signals in detector data streams.
+Of the five search pipelines, the first four use the technique of matched filtering (\cite{ShaunHooper}) to identify real GW signals in detector data, while cWB uses a coherent analysis to search for burst signals in detector data streams.
 In 2020, an end-to-end mock data challenge (\cite{Magee1}) was conducted by the GstLAL and SPIIR search pipelines and successfully demonstrated their feasibility to send pre-merger alerts (\cite{Magee1}).
-This study also estimated the expected rate of BNS mergers and their sky localization areas using the rapid localization tool, \texttt{BAYESTAR} (\cite{Bayestar}) using a four detector network consisting of LIGO Hanford (H1), LIGO Livingston (L1), Virgo (V1) and KAGRA in O4 detector sensitivity.
+This study also estimated the expected rate of BNS mergers and their sky localization areas using \texttt{BAYESTAR} from a four detector network consisting of LIGO Hanford (H1), LIGO Livingston (L1), Virgo (V1) and KAGRA in O4 detector sensitivity.
 In a previous study, Sachdev et al. (2020) (\cite{Sachdev}) showed early warning performance of the GstLAL pipeline over a month of simulated data with injections.
 Their study suggested that alerts could be issued 10s (60 s) before merger for 24 (3) BNS systems over the course of one year of observations of a three-detector Advanced network operating at design sensitivity.
 These findings were in broad agreement with the estimates of Cannon et al. (2012) (\cite{Cannon2012}) on the rates of early warning detections at design sensitivity.
-Sky localization was also obtained at various number of seconds before merger, using the online rapid sky localization software called \texttt{BAYESTAR} (\cite{Bayestar}), with the indication that around one event will be both detected before merger and localized within 100 deg$^{2}$, based on current BNS merger rate estimates.
+Sky localization results for these studies, obtained at various number of seconds before merger using \texttt{BAYESTAR} indicated that around one event will be simultaneously detected pre-merger and localized within 100 deg$^{2}$ in the sky, based on current BNS merger rate estimates.

-The online search pipelines, however, experience additional latencies owing to data transfer, calibration and filtering processes, which contribute up to 7-8 secs of delay in the publication of early warning alerts (\cite{Kovalam, Sachdev}).
-For sky localization, \texttt{BAYESTAR} typically takes 8 secs to produce skymaps, which is expected to reduce to 1-2 secs in the third observation run.
-This latency can, however, be potentially reduced further by the application of machine learning techniques, as demonstrated in Chatterjee et al. (2022) (\cite{CBC-SkyNet}).
+During the third observation run of LVK, \texttt{BAYESTAR}'s run time averaged to about 1 second over all events, which is several orders of magnitude faster than full parameter estimation runs that typically took between 6 hours and 6 days.
+Similar localization speeds to \texttt{BAYESTAR} can be obtained using machine learning techniques, as demonstrated in Chatterjee et al. (2022), (\cite{GW-SkyLocator}) which motivates future efforts towards building similar deep learning-based techniques for full parameter estimation of all compact binary sources with a latency of seconds or less.